Raul072103/Image-Steganography/README.md

 2. LSB with Random Pixel Selection
 3. Discrete Cosine Transform (DCT) Steganography (JPEG)
 4. Frequency Domain Steganography (Wavelet Transform)
+5. My method:

+   - somethign with frequency analysis
+   - choose more bits to hide the message based on the frequency of the respective color

 https://dl.acm.org/doi/10.1145/3694965